Table of Contents

-imgcvt [ -h (--help) ] [ -a (--add) N ] [ -c (--cfg) configuration file ] [ -C (--compressor) COMPRESSOR ] [ --data ] [ -o (--dir) OUTDIR ] [ -D (--deb=DEBUG) ] [ -g (--gui) ] [ --gz (--gzip) ] [ -i (--infile) file ] [ --blz4 ] [ --lzf ] [ --cbf ] [ --h5 ] [ --int16 ] [ --int32 ] [ --mrc ] [ --mrc1 ] [ --sfrm ] [ --tiff16 ] [ --tiff32 ] [ -S (--subdir) ] [ -f (--ffrm) FFRM ] [ -l (--lfrm) LFRM ] [ -k (--kfrm) KFRM ] [ -n (--nfrm) NFRM ] [ -F (--ff) ] [ -m (--master) ] [ -M (--pm) ] [ --mask FILE ] [ --raw [WxH][xBPP][+offset] ] [ -T (--tool) NAME ] [ -v (--verbose) ] [ -V (--VERSION) ] [ filename ]
+imgcvt [ -h (--help) ] [ -a (--add) N ] [ -c (--cfg) configuration file ] [ --colors MINCOLOR MAXCOLOR ] [ -C (--compressor) COMPRESSOR ] [ --data ] [ -o (--dir) OUTDIR ] [ -D (--deb=DEBUG) ] [ -g (--gui) ] [ --gz (--gzip) ] [ -i (--infile) file ] [ --blz4 ] [ --lzf ] [ --cbf ] [ --h5 ] [ --int16 ] [ --int32 ] [ --mrc ] [ --mrc1 ] [ --png ] [ --sfrm ] [ --tiff16 ] [ --tiff32 ] [ -S (--subdir) ] [ -f (--ffrm) FFRM ] [ -l (--lfrm) LFRM ] [ -k (--kfrm) KFRM ] [ -n (--nfrm) NFRM ] [ -F (--ff) ] [ -m (--master) ] [ -M (--pm) ] [ --mask FILE ] [ --raw [WxH][xBPP][+offset] ] [ -T (--tool) NAME ] [ -v (--verbose) ] [ -V (--VERSION) ] [ filename ]

 imgcvt is a console program with optional graphical user interface for converting X-ray diffraction images into other formats (tiff, sfrm, hdf5, mar345, marccd, raw integer, mrc).
-Other than most other diffraction images, HDF5 files often consist of one or more data files that may contain a large number of actual diffraction images and a \"master\" file that carries information common to all data, typically the goniometer data and other parameters that describe the experiment.
+Other than most other diffraction images, HDF5 files often consist of one or more data files that may contain a large number of actual diffraction images and a "master" file that carries information common to all data, typically the goniometer data and other parameters that describe the experiment.
 Also the mrc format common in electron microscopy as well as the tiff files may contain multiple images in one file.
 The program imgcvt currently supports the following input formats:

 -a (--add) N